solid-contrib/solid-tutorial-intro/README.md

 **UI/HTML**

 The UI is quite minimalistic.
-A couple of divs, one for the editor and one for the editor.
+A couple of divs, one for the viewer and one for the editor.
 The current example lacks CSS definitions for some classes (e.g. `hidden`), which you can get from the Github repo (link below).

 ```html
 <div class="content center-text" id="view" class="hidden">